apache/spark/docs/apache-airflow-providers-amazon/logging/s3-task-handler.rst

 .. _write-logs-amazon-s3:

-Writing Logs to Amazon S3
+Writing logs to Amazon S3
 -------------------------

 Remote logging to Amazon S3 uses an existing Airflow connection to read or write logs.
 If you